 Rarity and age are what make the Elite Agent skill sweaty.
 A part of the Chapter 1 Season 3 Battle Pass, it shows you have been playing the game for a while.
-It’s also a mostly dark skin, which sweats love, as it makes it harder to spot them at a distance.
+It’s also mostly dark skin, which sweats love, making it harder to spot them at a distance.